 Starting to sand the door!

-It was too difficult to sand the door on the hinges, so Eric propped it up on sawhorses and went to town with the belt sander, the corner cat sander, and a flapwheel sander (to get the panel grooves).
+It was too difficult to sand the door on the hinges, so Eric propped it up on sawhorses and went to town with the belt sander, the corner cat sander and then this flywheel-creation.
+The flywheel was to get the paint off first, because it was tearing up the sandpaper too quickly right off the bat.

 So Eric took out the ugly rails in the mini-door and the frame that held the glass in place.The brown frame you see in the picture above was the frame around the glass.